 In this example, a static IP address has been chosen because no network DHCP service is available.
-The instrument is connected to the network port on the PC with a crossover Ethernet cable (not included).
+The instrument is connected to the network port on the PC with an Ethernet cable.
 This is also referred to as Direct Connect:

-IP Address: 10.0.0.2 Default Gateway: 10.0.0.2 Subnet Mask: 255.255.0.0
+IP Address: 10.0.0.2

+Default Gateway: 10.0.0.2

+Subnet Mask: 255.255.0.0